TriteHexagon/Midi2ASM-Converter/README.md

 ## Settings
 * These can be changed in the config file that comes with the .zip file.
 * **TempoTrack**: If this is *true*, then your MIDI files need to have 5 different tracks; the first Track (track 0) only serves to grab the tempo of the song and will be ignored otherwise.
 If this option is *false*, then you MIDI file needs to have 4 tracks exactly.
 * **NoiseReplace**: If this is *true*, the noise channel's notes will be have placeholder notes instead of the usual.
-These are labelled X1 through XC (following the hexadecimal numbers).
+These are labelled in the format N#H, where # is a number (an octave) and H is an hexadecimal number (from 0 to F).
+The console will also print the list of all these templates so you can easily find them.
 If this is *false* then the notes will be written like the other channels.
 * **TimeSignature**: This only affects where the Bar comments are printed.
 The default is 16, for the common time (4/4).
 If your song has another time signature, this should be changed so you can easily navigate the code.
 The formula to calculate the value is TS = x * 16/y, where the time signature is x/y.
 8 should work for a time signature of 2/4 and 24 for a time signature of 6/4.
 Unfortunately this formula breaks for songs with unusual time signatures (anything other than a divisor of 16 for the y).
 * If there's no config file or otherwise the data is corrupted, then the default is TempoTrack true, NoiseReplace false and timeSignature 16.